A Hackers Guide to AEMO & NEM Data

-Data from AEMO is supplied from three different, overlapping sources
+Data in the MMSDM is supplied from three different, overlapping sources:

-Some report names can be slighty different across sources - for example
+Some report names can be different across sources - for example

 AEMO timestamp with the time at the end of the interval.
 This means that